 HHMI offers two options for medical, dental, and veterinary students to engage in research training:

-- A summer program that offers students the opportunity to do research in the laboratory of an HHMI investigator, early career scientist, HHMI professor, or Janelia researcher.
+• summer program that offers students the opportunity to do research in the laboratory of an HHMI investigator, early career scientist, HHMI professor, or Janelia researcher.

 Students must be in good standing at a medical, dental, or veterinary school located in the United States.